rooz5002/path_planning_sim/README.md

-The package tested for Ubuntu 22  with python3.11 and in addition to the libraries in Python program sudo apt install zenity
+The package tested for Ubuntu 22  with python3.11 and in addition to the libraries in Python programs sudo apt install zenity